tonethar/IGME-330-Master/notes/demo-revealing-module-pattern.md

 }
 ```

 7. Reload the page - everything should work as before!
+If you check out `app` in the debugger, it will look the same as before because we have not changed the "public interface" of any of the modules

 ## IV.
 Summary

-- We have seen now seen how to build a a powerful JS code pattern
+- We have seen now seen how to build a a powerful JS code pattern - this is how you'll start off your big JS projects, right?
+In order to avoid a lot of refactoring of code?
-- Go back and look at are original start code (when everything is jammed in one file) and ask yourself:
+- Go back and look at are original start code (when everything is jammed in the HTML file) and ask yourself:
-  - which version (the start or the end code) will have more reusable chunks of code?
+  - which version (the start or the end code) will have more reusable units of code?
   - which version (the start or the end code) will be easier to work on with a partner?
   - which version (the start or the end code) will be easier to debug?
   - which version (the start or the end code) will be easier to understand if you came back and looked at this code in 6 months?